 Another easy snack idea?
 Edamame.
 You can boil, steam, microwave, or pan-sear these little bean pods, top them with soy sauce, and enjoy.
 With this spicy edamame recipe, you’ll top the soybeans with hot chili oil (you can also use Thai chili sauce) for an added kick.

-Cereal School Is the Low-Fat Snack You Don’t Have to Cook
+Schoolyard Snacks Is the Low-Fat Snack You Don’t Have to Cook

 If you’re browsing through the above recipes thinking, “Alright, these look incredible, but Julia Child frowns upon my cooking skills,” we feel you.
 Our Pinterest boards are filled with recipes we’ve yet to create, and our oven is really just used for storage.